Biden tells Mexico he will undo Trump immigration policies | DW | 23.01.2021

 The US expects Mexico to play a major role in President Biden's plans for immigration reform.

-Earlier this month, Mexico helped coordinate efforts in Central America to contain a large caravan of migrants heading for the US.
+Earlier this month, Mexico helped coordinate efforts in Central America to contain a large caravan of migrants headed for the US border.

 Mexico's Foreign Ministry also said it had begun talks with Washington about a COVID-19-related order signed by Biden to establish firmer health protocols for people entering US territory.

-“Everything indicates relations will be good and for the benefit of our people and nations,” López Obrador said.
+"Everything indicates relations will be good and for the benefit of our people and nations," the Mexican president said.

-Nevertheless, Biden’s inauguration comes at a time of simmering tension over a now-dropped US investigation into former Mexican defense minister Salvador Cienfuegos, who was accused of money laundering and links to a drug cartel.
+Biden's inauguration comes at a time of simmering tension over a now-dropped US investigation into former Mexican defense secretary Salvador Cienfuegos, who was accused of money laundering and of having links to a drug cartel.

 Biden's predecessor, Donald Trump, made cracking down on both legal and illegal migration one of his flagship policies.

-He also began work onbuilding a wall along the borderbetween the two countries, which Biden has already discontinued.
+Trump also began work on building a wall along the border between the two countries, which Biden has already discontinued.

-The new administration will also make an early push for an amnesty of people living in the US illegally, though even his allies in Congress acknowledge that may be “a Herculean task.”

 It would make it easier for certain workers to stay in the US temporarily or permanently, provide development aid to Central American nations in hopes of reducing immigration and move toward bolstering border screening technology.